rotty3000/config-node/README.md

    defaultConfig('my.custom.config', 'some value');
    ```

+## Interpolation of placeholders in config values

+When a value returned from a lookup contains a placeholder of the form `${key}` the `key` will be looked up and its value, if found, will replace the placeholder.
+A single value may contain multiple placeholders and it is also possible to have nested placeholders.
+For example; given the two environment variables `VAR_ONE="env var one value"` and `VAR_TWO="ONE"`, a third property `nested.placeholder=${VAR_${VAR_TWO}}` would result in the value `env var one value`.

 ## Structure of JSON configuration

 The configuration JSON structure expects keys to be at the root, as follows: